ameier38/andrewcmeier.com/_posts/2019-12-04-functional-agent.md

     : ParallelAgentState -> ParallelAgentMessage -> ParallelAgentState =
     fun (state:ParallelAgentState) (msg:ParallelAgentMessage) ->
         match msg with
-        // when work is requested, increment the work requested count
+        // When work is requested, increment the work requested count
         // and add the work to the queue.
         | WorkRequested work ->
             { state with
                 WorkRequestedCount = state.WorkRequestedCount + 1
                 WorkQueued = state.WorkQueued.Conj(work) }
-        // when work is completed decrement the running work count
+        // When work is completed decrement the running work count
         // and increment the work completed count
         | WorkCompleted ->
             { state with
                 WorkRunningCount = state.WorkRunningCount - 1
                 WorkCompletedCount = state.WorkCompletedCount + 1 }
-        // when the status is requested (for logging) we use a side effect to
+        // When the status is requested (for logging) we use a side effect to
         // reply to the caller using the channel that is passed with the message
         | StatusRequested replyChannel ->
             let isComplete = state.WorkRequestedCount = state.WorkCompletedCount